 The Osaka Popstar Devil Dog art show debuted on Halloween 2008 at The Showroom Gallery in NYC benefiting animal rescue.
 Nearly 100 artists from all over the world (including Obey Giant’s Shepard Fairey, Nickelodeon’s “Invader Zim” creator Jhonen Vasquez and Japan’s Rockin’ Jelly Bean) along a few celebrity participants (including actor/comedian Seth Rogen, actress Rose McGowan and writer/director Robert Rodriguez), customized white vinyl Devil Dog toys into one of a kind toy works of art, with net proceeds raising over $5,000.00 for the Picasso Veterinary Fund, (administered by the Mayor’s Alliance for NY’s Animals).

-In other recent collaborations, Osaka Popstar teamed up with The Hard Rock Café to offer a limited edition set of cloisonné pins and key chains available exclusively at all Hard Rock Café locations throughout Japan.
+In other collaborations, Osaka Popstar teamed up with The Hard Rock Café to offer a limited edition set of cloisonné pins and key chains available exclusively at all Hard Rock Café locations throughout Japan.
 Collectors seeking the entire set visited all eight Cafés (Tokyo, Osaka, Narita, Nagoya, Fukuoka, Universal Citywalk, Uyeno & Yokohama) for the piece exclusive to each.
-Animated music videos directed by cult animators Mari-chan (Japan) & the UK’s Joel (Rather Good) Veitch can be seen on a regular basis on the in-house programming at Hard Rock Café locations worldwide.
+Animated music videos directed by cult animators Mari-chan (Japan) & the UK’s Joel (Rather Good) Veitch have be seen on a regular basis on the in-house programming at Hard Rock Café locations worldwide.
 The quirky, aforementioned animated music video for the band’s first single “Wicked World” was voted #1 on Fuse TV’s Oven Fresh in competition against Jack White’s Raconteurs, Buckcherry and other top 40 artists.
 The “Wicked World” video has since been sought after and licensed to make the leap onto (or off-of) both the big and small screen for release in high definition 3-D by Lucid Dreams 3D and Passmore Labs.

 The ever-expanding world of Osaka Popstar promises more of its unique blend of music, art and pop-culture by-products to come.
 Stay tooned…